gonoph/openshift-cns-demo/layout/README.md

 # Layout of the demo

-You can architecture this however you want, but I tried to go minimum as possible to show CNS.
+You can architect this however you want, but I tried to go minimum as possible to show CNS.
 This requires at least 3 nodes in the OCP cluster, with one being a master.
 You would not do this type of setup in production.
 In production, you would have 3 masters, your own custom CA certificate, multiple storage devices on dedicated storage nodes, and probably a hardware load balancer (or an AWS ELB instance).

 I needed to create a stand alone system to act as DNS, since I'm using hostnames that don't exist.
 OCP expects all the hostnames to resolve properly.